-Looking for late night food in Sydney is like looking for sand at the beach, you won’t have to look far before you find something.
-The challenge comes, however, when you’re looking for something that will really, really hit the spot, something worth your time that will satisfy your late night dining cravings.
-We all know that the later you eat, the better food tastes, whether it be after you’ve worked up a sweat on the dance floor or drained your brain staying back late at the office.
+Looking for late-night food in Sydney is like looking for sand at the beach, you won’t have to look far before you find something.
+The challenge comes, however, when you’re looking for something that will really, really hit the spot, something worth your time that will satisfy your late-night dining cravings.
+We all know that the later you eat, the better food tastes, whether it be after you’ve worked up a sweat on the dance floor or drained your brain by staying back late at the office.
 But even with this taste advantage, you’re going to want somewhere open for food that serves up the best of the best, and that’s exactly what we’ve got here for you.

+We curated this list with personal experience, customer reviews, and online research.
 From burgers and pizza to fried chicken and even vegetarian/vegan options, we’ve got all bases covered in this list of 14 spots for the best late-night food Sydney has to offer.

 1. Indian Home Diner